 From fashion to lifestyle, from music to diet.
 It seems that every week my timeline is telling me something new.
-Idealised promotions on how the ‘perfect’ person looks lurch from behind phone screens or shop windows.
-Every one brandishing its very own big shiny price tag.
+Idealised promotions on how the ‘perfect’ person looks and behaves lurch at me from my phone screen or the mannequins in the shop windows.
+Every single one brandishing its very own big shiny price tag.
 Ensuring that even if I wanted to conform to every single one of these trends, my bank account could not.
-There are two things to consider when avoiding the allure of these ideals.
-The first being our self acceptance and the second being our approach to money.

 If you want to seek any further guidance in money management whether that be in the context of shopping, household bills or your student loan then the student union does offer a money advice service as well as online tips on the website under the ‘help and advice’ heading.
 If you are struggling with money and it is causing you to feel uneasy or anxious do not hesitate to get in contact with these services.

-Resisting the fads is easier said than done but nesseccary if we are to save our money and sanity.
-Critique your mind set when you’re faced with a situation in which you could fall in to the trap.
+Resisting the fads is a necessity, albeit one that is easier said than done.
+Before spending your money, critique your mindset.
 Ask yourself if it is really worth the money?
 Do you have the money to spend?
-There is nothing wrong with treating ourselves but we must be mindful when it comes to how much we are spending when we do.
+While there is nothing wrong with trying new things or treating yourself, we must be mindful when it comes to what is motivating us to do so and how much we are spending when we do.